na-na-hi/renget/archive/6wfys.md

 *and/or* Missives - This adds a notice board to settlements with less... high-stakes tasks for you to undertake for money.
 Deliveries, hunting and ingredient gathering, milk drinking, etc. Works well with Headhunting for a less quest (read: talking) centric adventuring playstyle.
 Immersive speech dialogues, Misc dialogue edits, and More dialogue options - these fix a lot of the goofy shit your character says.
 AI Overhaul - use the synthesis patch and only download patches for mods that move architecture (AIO adds idle markers, which the patch can't handle) *note: this is not Immersive Citizens: AI Overhaul because its author is a faggot and doesn't allow patches of any sort.*
+NPC Names Distributor - this is a framework but really cool because it now includes Name Obscurity by class, race, and a host of other shit.
+Install a few add-ons and configure your titles as you like.

 ###Needs, visual tweaks, etc.
 Frostfall + Last S(n)eed - the gold standard for immersion autists, finally released.
 Work together seamlessly.